raghavsyal/wifi-har/README.md

 ## Overview

 **WiFi-HAR** is a passive indoor human activity recognition environment for training and evaluating AI agents.
-Human movement perturbs WiFi signals in measurable ways — this environment simulates those perturbations as structured natural-language observations that LLM agents can reason about directly.
+Human movement perturbs WiFi signals in measurable ways, this environment simulates those perturbations as structured natural-language observations that LLM agents can reason about directly.

 Unlike camera-based systems, WiFi sensing is **privacy-preserving** and requires **no wearable devices**, making it practical for eldercare monitoring, smart home automation, and security applications.

-Classical rule-based approaches break down on real CSI signals due to noise and environment variability — making this a genuinely appropriate domain for learned agents.
+Classical rule-based approaches break down on real CSI signals due to noise and environment variability. making this a genuinely appropriate domain for learned agents.

 ---